Watcher Alerts

 Figure 1.
 Creating a Group in Elasticsearch

 A remotely authenticated admin user has full administrative privileges.
-Read-only users on the switch must be remotely authenticated.
+Authenticate the read-only users on the switch remotely.
 Read-only access is not configurable for locally authenticated user accounts.

 • TACACS, SNMP, and user configuration are not visible to the read-only user in the output from the show running-config command.